BunsDev/oraclum-offchain-oracle/README.md

 ## What is Oraclum?
-Oraclum is an off-chain oracle service providing signed data (e.g. prices) to be used on blockchain network (e.g. Ethereum).
+Oraclum is an off-chain oracle providing signed data to be used on blockchain network.

 ## What is off-chain oracle?
-An off-chain oracle is a web service providing signed data that can be verified and used by smart contracts on blockchain network.
+An off-chain oracle is a web service providing signed data (e.g. prices) that can be verified and used by smart contracts on blockchain networks (e.g. Ethereum).
 It is light, efficient, and easy to deploy.
 It can be used for scenarios where on-chain oracle services like Chainlink are unavailable or impractical.

 ## Why do we need off-chain oracle (while there is on-chain oralces like Chainlink)?
 For the price feeds that are available on Chainlink with satisfactory property (e.g. deviation threshold), Chainlink would be great.
 However, that's not always the case.
 The cost of providing price feeds via on-chain oracle is significant.
 And that limits the availability and timeliness of the price feeds on Chainlink.
 You might have found a lot of wanted prices (or other market data) that are either unavailable on Chainlink or provided with a horrible deviation threshold.
 For example, 0.5% for ETHUSD or 1% for BNBUSD by Chainlink on Ethereum are impractical for a lot of use cases.
 That is when you need an off-chain oracle.